An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Shortest path reformulation for approximating stationary stochastic policies

 We now present the shortest path reformulation in Fig. \ref{shortestpath}.
 Let binary variable $Y_{ij}^n$ equal to $1$ if an order is issued in period $i$ to cover demands in periods $i, \ldots, j$, otherwise 0.
 The objective is to find the optimal replenishment plan that minimising the expected group fixed order costs, item-specific fixed order costs, holding costs and penalty costs over periods $1, \ldots, T$ for items $1, \ldots, N$.

-Recall that $P_j^n$ represents the item-specific first period purchase decision, which is set to $1$ if an order is issued in period $1$, otherwise $0$.
+Recall that $P_j^n$ represents the item-specific first period replenishment decision, which is set to $1$ if an order is issued in period $1$, otherwise $0$.
 Therefore, Constraints (\ref{shortestpath-4}) guarantee the group fixed order cost in period $1$ is properly counted.
 Constraints (\ref{shortestpath-5}) ensure that the group fixed order cost is encountered whenever any item is replenished in period $2, \ldots, T$.
 Constraints (\ref{shortestpath-1}) ensure that there is no more than one outgoing arc from period $1$.
-Constraints(\ref{shortestpath-2}) are flow balance equations.
+Constraints (\ref{shortestpath-2}) are flow balance equations.
 Constraints (\ref{shortestpath-3}) guarantee that period $T$ is included in a replenishment cycle.
-By solving Fig. \ref{shortestpath}, the group order decision $\delta_t^n$ and item-specific order decision $y_t^n$ are obtained\footnote{This can be obtained by adding constraints $y_1^n = \sum_{j=1}^TY_{1j}^nP_j^n$ and $y_i^n=\sum_{j=2}^TY_{ij}^n$, $i=2, \ldots, T$, to Fig. \ref{shortestpath}.}, for $t=1, \ldots, T$, $n = 1, \ldots, N$.
+By solving the shortest path reformulation in Fig. \ref{shortestpath}, the group order decision $\delta_t^n$ and item-specific order decision $y_t^n$ are obtained\footnote{This can be obtained by adding constraints $y_1^n = \sum_{j=1}^TY_{1j}^nP_j^n$ and $y_i^n=\sum_{j=2}^TY_{ij}^n$, $i=2, \ldots, T$, to Fig. \ref{shortestpath}.}, for $t=1, \ldots, T$, $n = 1, \ldots, N$.